James Wilkes-Green

-James Nicholas Lawrenson Wilkes-Green (born 19 October 1995) is an ex-Sussex Academy, Durham MCCU, and Guernsey cricketer.
+James Nicholas Lawrenson Wilkes-Green (born 19 October 1995) is an ex-Sussex Academy, Durham MCCU and Guernsey cricketer.

 Most recently, Wilkes-Green represented Durham MCCU.
 Previously, he represented Sussex County Cricket Club between under-14 and under-17 and at the Emerging Player and Academy levels.
 He was selected on two Academy tours to Cape Town and one Emerging Player tour to Abu Dhabi.

 Wilkes-Green was named in Guernsey's squad for the 2015 ICC World Cricket League Division Six tournament in England, playing in two matches.

-Wilkes-Green was educated at Elizabeth College, Guernsey and then Hurstpierpoint College, West Sussex.
-He studied BA Geography at Durham University (Hatfield College), where he played cricket for (and club captained) Durham MCCU.
+Wilkes-Green was educated at Elizabeth College, Guernsey and Hurstpierpoint College.
+He studied BA Geography at Durham University (Hatfield College), where he played cricket for (and captained) Durham MCCU.